Chadrack09/data-structure-java/README.md

 There are two types of data structures: Linear and Non-Linear Data Structures.

 ### Linear Data Structures
 A data structure is linear when all the elements are arranged in a linear (sequential) order.
 Elements of linear data structures are one-and-each has predecessor and successor except for the Head and The Tail.
-Example of data structure will b: Array, ArrayList, Linked List, Queues and Stacks.
-Example of non-linear data structure will be Trees and Graphs.
+Example of linear data structure will be: Array, ArrayList, Linked List, Queues and Stacks.

 ### Non-Linear Data Structures
 A data structure is non-linear when all the elements are not arranged in a linear or sequential order.
 There is no linear arrangement of elements.
+Example of non-linear data structure will be Trees and Graphs.

 ### Static vs Dynamic Data Structures
 #### Static Data Structure